MarinaFX/Petstore-Guice/README.md

 The third line, tells docker the following: "hey docker, in order to run my application I need you to COPY the file `Tema6.war` located in this project at the folder `/build/libs/` TO the folder `/webapps` within the Jetty folder I just downloaded inside you".

-Finally, we are exposing the port 80 of this container in order to access from the browser.
-Pretty basic right?
+Finally, we are exposing the port 8080 of this container in order.
+I will explain about the exposure of the port in bit.
+So far, pretty basic right?

 ## Wrapping the application into a docker container
 Without further due, here follows the step by step to replicate this project.

-1. Clone the project locally by inserting the following command in your terminal: `git clone https://github.com/MarinaFX/Petstore-Guice.git`
+1. Clone the project locally.
 2. Make sure you have docker installed.
 If not, these links may be useful:
     1. [Windows](https://docs.docker.com/docker-for-windows/install/) (not really recommended)
     2. [Linux](https://docs.docker.com/engine/install/)